incubyte/incubyte.github.io/content/blog/which-unique-identifier-is-right-for-you.md

 - It's simple and works well with small projects.
 - It has native support for some of the databases like PostgreSQL (`uuid_generate_v4()`), MySQL (`UUID()`), etc.

+- Independently generated without needing knowledge of other systems.
+- Reduces single points of failure in distributed systems.
+- Simple and works well for small projects.
+- Supported by databases like PostgreSQL (`uuid_generate_v4()`), MySQL (`UUID()`), and more.

 #### Cons

-- It impacts insert performance with MySQL at scale: MySQL uses B+ tree which requires frequent re-balancing aka Page Splitting.
-When randomness is there in the algorithm, it takes significantly longer than usual to perform tree re-balancing or page splitting.
+- Can impact insert performance in MySQL (MySQL uses B+ tree which requires frequent re-balancing aka page splitting.
+With randomness, it takes significantly longer than usual to perform tree re-balancing)
-- UUID takes larger space (128 bits) compared to traditional integer-based IDs.
-So, It's not storage efficient.
+- Takes up more space (128 bits) than traditional integer-based IDs.
-- Ordering can be a nightmare while it's not naturally ordered or sequential.
-Where sequentiality is important UUID may not be the best option to consider.
+- Not naturally ordered, making sequential ordering difficult.

 ---

-### ULID
+### ULID (Universally Unique Lexicographically Sortable Identifier)

-Universally Unique Lexicographically Sortable Identifier also known as ULID.
-It was specially designed to overcome the limitations of UUID.
-It's 26 characters long ID (48 bits of timestamp and 80 bits of randomness), URL safe, doesn't contain any special character, case insensitive.
+ULID addresses some limitations of UUID.
+It’s a 26-character ID composed of a 48-bit timestamp and 80 bits of randomness, URL-safe, and case insensitive.

-Let's break down ULID to grab granular details.

 {{< figure src="/images/2024/which-unique-identifier-is-right-for-you/ULID-architecture.png" >}}

-It uses a UNIX Timestamp in milliseconds and a Cryptographically secure source of randomness to generate 2nd part of ULID (Randomness).
+It uses a UNIX timestamp in milliseconds and a cryptographically secure source of randomness to generate the second part of the ULID (randomness).

 #### Pros

-- Lexicographical Sorting is the biggest highlight of ULID.
-It can be sorted by their natural order.
+- Lexicographical sorting is the biggest highlight of ULID, allowing IDs to be sorted in their natural order.
-- It's more readable and URL friendly and moreover, it is compact in length compared to UUID.
-Hence it saves space in terms of storage.
+- More readable and compact than UUID, saving storage space.
-- ULID is the most feasible solution if there is a need for sequentiality or order.
+- Ideal solution if there is a need for sequentiality or order.

 #### Cons

-- Randomness is limited in timestamp, It is possible to generate multiple IDs within the same millisecond.
+- Randomness is limited in the timestamp, so it is possible to generate multiple IDs within the same millisecond.
-- Due to limited randomness, It doesn't guarantee a collision-resistant solution.
+- Due to limited randomness, it doesn't guarantee a collision-resistant solution.
-- It has yet to be adopted much due to compatibility issues with UUID. (if systems are already using UUID).
+- Not widely adopted due to compatibility issues with UUID systems.

 ---

-### CUID
+### CUID (Collision-Resistant Unique Identifier)

-Collision-resistant Unique Identifier also known as CUID, It's secure, guarantees strong collision-resistant and provides good performance.
+CUIDs are designed for high collision resistance and performance, with a default length of 24 characters but configurable up to 32 characters.

 To react 50% chance of collision, you'd need to generate roughly 4,000,000,000,000,000,000 IDs.
 Which is quite huge.

-It is configurable to at max 32 characters long, the default length is 24 characters.

-Let's break it down to understand it better

 {{< figure src="/images/2024/which-unique-identifier-is-right-for-you/CUID-architecture.png" >}}

-It uses a combination of UNIX Time in Millisecond + Salt + Session Count + Fingerprint and Hash these values with SHA3 Hashing Algorithm prefix by random alphabet.
+It uses a combination of UNIX time in milliseconds, salt, session count, fingerprint, and hashes these values with the SHA3 hashing algorithm, prefixed by a random alphabet.

 #### Pros

-- The main advantage of CUID is Collision-Resistant, It's quite strong in ensuring uniqueness.
-It focuses on keeping entropy as high as possible to ensure correct randomness.
+- Strong collision resistance, making it highly unique.
-- It's secure and non-guessable, provides offline ID generation support, URL friendly (Doesn't contain special symbols).
+- Secure, non-guessable, URL-friendly, and supports offline ID generation.
-- CUID is horizontally scalable, it can generate IDs on various machines with coordination.
+- Horizontally scalable, can generate IDs across multiple machines.

 #### Cons

 - It doesn't work well if sequentiality is in focus.
-- If security and cross-host uniqueness are not priorities then CUID doesn't perform well.
+- Less performant if security and cross-host uniqueness are not priorities.
-- It's a little complex due to SHA3 Hashing and Pseudorandom Number Generator (PRNG) compared to UUID.
+- Complex due to SHA3 hashing and Pseudorandom Number Generator (PRNG).

 ---

 ### NanoId

-It is a tiny, secure, URL-friendly, unique string ID generator for JavaScript.
-NanoId has a similar number of random bits, hence, It has similar collision probability as UUID.
+NanoID is a tiny, secure, URL-friendly, unique string ID generator for JavaScript.
+With a similar number of random bits, NanoID has a collision probability comparable to UUID.

-The length of NanoId is 21 characters long.
-It ensures unpredictability by using Cryptographic Random Number Generator.
+NanoID is 21 characters long and ensures unpredictability by using a cryptographic random number generator.

-It is possible to configure the length of NanoId, similar to CUID.
+Like CUID, it is possible to configure the length of NanoID.

-Let's break it down to understand how it works

 {{< figure src="/images/2024/which-unique-identifier-is-right-for-you/NanoID-architecture.png" >}}